nsrr/spout/README.md

 spout graphs
 ```

+The following flags can be passed to the `spout graphs` command:

+- `spout g --type-numeric`
+- `spout g --type-integer`
+- `spout g --type-choices`
+- `spout g --size-lg`
+- `spout g --size-sm`
+- `spout g --type-numeric --size-sm`

+For specific variables the following can be used:
+  - `spout g --id-<variable_id>`

-Generated graphs will be placed in: `./graphs/`
+Generated graphs are placed in: `./graphs/`

 ### Export to the Hybrid Data Dictionary format from your JSON repository